 As you begin planning for Black History Month 2019, take a look at our great selection of speakers that each provide a unique way to honor this important month.
 Our speakers will educate, inspire, and ignite important conversations about the past, present, and future of race.

 From the Great Migration to the Civil Rights Movement, our speakers examine crucial moments in our national history that continue to shape the country today.

-In early 2018, Bryan Stevenson’s organization EJI is planning to roll out the country’s very first lynching memorial in Montgomery, Alabama.
-The memorial will consist of over 800 columns which represent the counties where lynchings happened throughout America.
-There will also be an additional 800 columns outside the memorial, each will eventually be transported to their original county and displayed to finally begin the healing process for those affected by lynchings in the United States.
+In 2018, Bryan Stevenson’s organization EJI opened very first lynching memorial in Montgomery, Alabama.
+The memorial consists of over 800 columns which represent the counties where lynchings happened throughout America.
+An additional 800 columns outside the memorial will eventually be transported to their original county and displayed to finally begin the healing process for those affected by lynchings in the United States.

 National Book Award winner Ibram X. Kendi discusses how political, economic, and cultural self-interest cultivate racist policies that in turn create racist ideas which become engrained into the fabric of our nation.
-Kendi, author of the New York Times-bestselling book Stamped From the Beginning, gives a compelling experience when he speaks of his vast knowledge on the findings of his new book and his viewpoints on related movements such as #BlackLivesMatter.
+Kendi, author of the New York Times-bestselling book Stamped From the Beginning, and the forthcoming How to Be an Anti-Racist, gives a compelling experience when he speaks of his vast knowledge on the findings of his new book and his viewpoints on related movements such as #BlackLivesMatter.

 This February give your audiences the chance to interact with a living legend of the Civil Rights Movement.
 In 1957, Carlotta Walls LaNier was the youngest of the famed “Little Rock Nine” who integrated Central High School.
 LaNier motivates audiences with her personal story of perseverance and strength during this pivotal moment in history.